DSpace/DSpace/CONTRIBUTING.md

 ## Help others on mailing lists or Slack

 DSpace has our own [Slack](https://wiki.lyrasis.org/display/DSPACE/Slack) community and [Mailing Lists](https://wiki.lyrasis.org/display/DSPACE/Mailing+Lists) where discussions take place and questions are answered.
 Anyone is welcome to join and help others.
-We just ask you to follow our [Code of Conduct](https://www.lyrasis.org/about/Pages/Code-of-Conduct.aspx) (adopted via LYRASIS).
+We just ask you to follow our [Code of Conduct](https://www.lyrasis.org/about/Pages/Code-of-Conduct.aspx) (adopted via Lyrasis).

 ## Join a working or interest group